The History of Coffee Roasters and the Pivotal Role of Turkey

 Coffee, that beloved elixir of energy and comfort, has a history as rich as its aroma.
 The journey of coffee from its discovery in ancient Ethiopia to becoming a global sensation is a tale entwined with the evolution of coffee roasting methods and the pivotal role of Turkey in shaping coffee culture.
-In this comprehensive exploration, we delve deep into the fascinating history of coffee roasters, tracing their evolution through time, and uncover the significance of Turkey as a central hub in the world of coffee.
+In this comprehensive exploration, we delve deep into the fascinating history of coffee roasters, tracing their evolution through time, and uncover the significance of Turkey as a central hub in the world of coffee with its unique coffee roasting techniques.

 Coffee’s story begins in the lush hills of Ethiopia.
 According to legend, a goatherd named Kaldi discovered the coffee bean after noticing that his goats became lively and energized when they ate the berries from a particular tree.
 Kaldi’s curiosity led to the first recorded experience of coffee’s stimulating effects.